 The school has a thorough strategic plan and vision for the future.
-The current plan was created with the help of parents, the community, children, staff and governors and will last until 2025.
+The current plan was created with the help of parents, the community, children, staff and governors.
 The main priority for the school is the further development of our outstanding curriculum.
 Further development of our premises, community involvement etc. are planned for over the three year period and will be monitored by our dedicated governing body.